Strategy11/formidable-forms/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.0.24 =
+* Add option to use the dark reCaptcha
+* Show a helpful error message when recaptcha communication fails
+* Fix the clear on focus setting to not switch to the default blank
+* **Pro Features:** *
+* Validate recaptcha during the javascript validation checks
+* Make sure required credit card fields are required
+* Add option to removes names from credit card fields to prevent the values from being posted to the server (most secure)
+* Don't require address fields when conditionally hidden
+* Exclude linked dynamic fields from calculation fields dropdown since they aren't functional
+* Improve third-party shortcode filtering in Views
+* Ignore View filters with no value selected for where field
+* Fix the file upload background color setting
+* Include a flag on the field to indicate if it is inside a section or not

 = 2.0.23 =
 * Add support for multiple reCaptchas on a page
 * Make sure the screen options for the form listings only shows when needed